cambridge-cares/TheWorldAvatar/ontology-tools/CMCLABoxManagement/chemaboxwriters/README.md

 $ install_script_conda.sh -v -e -i
 ```

 The command above will create a separate conda virtual environment, install the `chemaboxwriters` package and all its dependencies.
-Once the installation is done, activate the newly create environment via the following command:
+Once the installation is done, activate the newly created environment via the following command:
 ```sh
 $ conda activate chemaboxwriters_venv
 ```